I don’t remember how many times my mother told me this story, or how many times I have told it to you. It bears retelling.

 “It’s looks fine to me,” I said.
 I was puzzled.
-My sister, by the way, took her up on the offer.
-I continued to say “no thanks” and my nose is still the original model with which I was born.
+My sister took her up on the offer.
+I continued to say “no thanks” and my nose is the original model with which I was born.

-Following the last time I retold this story, I realized my mother wasn’t hinting I wasn’t pretty or suggesting my nose was hideous.
-She was asking me if I wouldn’t prefer to “fit in” with the rest of society, if I wanted to not look so Jewish.
-Remarkably, this thought had never crossed my mind.
+Since the last time I told this story, I realized my mother wasn’t hinting I wasn’t pretty.
+She was asking me if I wanted to not look Jewish.
+Remarkably, this thought never crossed my mind.
 Until a few weeks ago.

-I always knew many children of Holocaust victims refused to circumcise their sons because that’s how the Nazis identified little Jewish boys.
-I knew non-white mothers frequently sent their lightest skinned children north at young ages hoping they could “pass” for white.
-But never, until a few weeks ago, did it occur to me that my mother was trying to help me “pass” for non-Jewish.
+I know many children of Holocaust victims refused to circumcise their sons because that’s how the Nazis identified little Jewish boys.
+I know non-white mothers frequently sent their light-skinned children north hoping they could “pass” for white.
+But never, until recently, did it occur to me my mother was trying to help me “pass” for non-Jewish.

 I never considered the possibility I was turned down for a job because I was, in the immortal words of Mel Brooks, “too Jewish.”
 I always assumed it was me.
 I failed to measure up.
-My personality was too brash.
+I was too brash.
 My skills were insufficient.

 I told Garry about my revelation.
-It was quite an epiphany, especially at my advanced age, and I needed to share.
+It was quite an epiphany, especially at my advanced age.
+I needed to share.
 It left me wondering how much I’d missed.

-I told him I’d finally realized my mother’s persistent suggestion I “get my nose fixed” was an attempt on her part to help me fit in, to not look so obviously Jewish.
-I had never considered that anyone might not like me for other than personal reasons.
+I told him I’d finally realized my mother’s persistent suggestion to “get my nose fixed” was an attempt to help me fit in, to not look so obviously Jewish.
+I had never considered anyone might not like me for other than personal reasons.
 I said I thought perhaps I’d been a little slow on the uptake on this one.